PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 `1503 passed in 25.34s`.
 The change adds no child execution, graph traversal, dependency, or TensorFlow import path.

+The raw top-level indexed shape-convergence result is now retained as `_post_terminal_indexed_shape_convergence_stats`.
+Its complete three-key mutation dictionary has no new consumer; the existing nested `convergence_stats` form remains consumed by final convergence.

+The focused schema/two-form/boundary gate passes `362 passed in 20.57s`, and the branch-changed broad suite passes `1512 passed in 26.73s`.
+One-index reuse, conditional final reconciliation, the live Session LayoutState, and both surrounding recovery boundaries are unchanged.

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should audit the raw top-level indexed shape-convergence result after `_post_terminal_singleton_reshape_results`.
-The nested indexed-convergence result is already consumed and must remain fixed.
+The next characterized unit should audit the first very-late SiNet terminal-layout orchestration result after `_post_terminal_indexed_shape_convergence_stats`.
+Its other production occurrence, nested pre-add/resize callback, child order, and following top-level pre-add/resize call must remain fixed.
 All Singleton/Reshape policies, three QKV result forms, and the late summary must also remain fixed.
 Mean/attention tuples and the preceding BatchMatMul results must remain observation-only and policy guarded.
 The retained `_terminal_normalization_pad_stats` also remains observation-only because it